Couple holding hands and watching sunset

 Facing depression takes courage.
 Let your partner know you are proud of him and that you will help him through this.

-4. Help him figure out what to say when he meets with his doc
+4. Help him figure out what to say when he meets with a doctor

 For a lot of guys, talking to a doctor and explaining what is going on can be difficult.